eduvpn/documentation/ACL.md

 - SAML (via SAML attribute, e.g. `eduPersonAffiliation` or `eduPersonEntitlement`)
 - LDAP (via LDAP attribute, e.g. `memberOf`)
-- Static (supported by `FormPdoAuthentication` (default), `FormLdapAuthentication` and `FormRadiusAuthentication`)

-The permissions are _cached_ for up to a configurable period.
-By default this is 3 months, but can easily be modified.
-This cache is required, because not all authentication backends have a way to validate the permissions "out of band", i.e. when the user is not actively authenticating.
+The permissions are _cached_ for up to a configurable period through [Session Expiry](SESSION_EXPIRY.md).
+By default this is 90 days, but can easily be modified.
+This cache is required, because not all authentication backends have a way to validate the permissions "out of band", i.e. when the user is not actively in the process of authenticating.

 # Configuration